Simba · the Etlworks AI agent

 • Build pipelines from a plain-English description

-• Debug failing flows — reads errors, schemas, and configs
+• Debug failing flows — reads errors, schemas, configs, and run logs

 • Optimize slow pipelines — parallelization, batching, pushdown